 Many who firmly believe they are eating a strict low-carb diet are surprised when they measure their blood ketones.
 They may be at around only 0.2 or 0.5 – quite far off from the sweet spot!
 Why?

-The trick here is not only to avoid all obvious sourced of carbohydrate (sweets, bread, spaghetti, rice, potatoes), but also to be careful with your protein intake.
+The trick here is not only to avoid all obvious sources of carbohydrate (sweets, bread, spaghetti, rice, potatoes), but also to be careful with your protein intake.
 If you eat large amounts of meat, eggs and the like, the excess protein will be converted into glucose in your body.
 Large amounts of protein can also raise your insulin levels somewhat.
 This compromises optimal ketosis.

 The secret to getting around this is usually to eat your fill with more fat.
 For example, if you have a bigger helping of herb butter to your steak, you might not feel like having a second steak, and instead feel satisfied after the first one.